 Principal - Defense and National Security, Deloitte

 Patrick Biewer is the Chief Executive Officer of GovSat since 2015, a new satellite operator created out of the Public-Private Venture between the Luxembourg Government and SES.
 He reports directly to GovSat’s Board of Directors and is in charge of all the business activities as well as building customer relationships with International institutions such as the European Union (EU), the United Nations (UN) or the North Atlantic Treaty Organisation (NATO).
 Prior to this position, Patrick held a number of executive positions within SES since he joined in 1993, including Managing Director of SES Broadband Services (SBBS).
 He is a Luxembourg national and was educated in France and in the UK.
 He holds a Master Degree in Telecommunications and an MBA from the Open University.

-CEO and Co-Founder, Vector Launch
+Co-Founder and CEO, Vector Launch

 Jim Cantrell is a well known entrepreneur and expert in space systems and has 30 years of experience in the aerospace and high technology industries.
 Jim was part of the SpaceX founding team and served as the company’s first Vice President of Business Development.
 Jim founded two other successful aerospace and automotive engineering companies and has held CEO positions in aerospace and biometric software companies.
 Jim also played key roles in the development of Skybox Imaging (now Terra Bella) and has had developmental roles in numerous venture funded space efforts including Rocket Lab, Planet, Black Sky and Spaceflight.

 Executive Vice President of Space Systems, Airbus Defence and Space